pulumi/pulumi-hugo/themes/default/content/what-is/what-are-circleci-secrets.md

 ## What are CircleCI secrets?

-CircleCI secrets are a secure and efficient means of managing sensitive data within your CI/CD pipelines.
-These secrets encompass API keys, passwords, and other confidential data crucial for the successful execution of your build and deployment processes.
+CircleCI secrets are sensitive pieces of information that are necessary for building and deploying applications securely within your CI/CD pipeline.
+They can include things like API tokens, SSH keys, and environment variables that contain credentials.
+These are meant to be hidden from the public and even from certain team members to maintain security and integrity of the access they provide.
+In CircleCI, secrets are used within the configuration of continuous integration and delivery pipelines to allow automated processes to interact with other services, repositories, and infrastructure securely.
+Managing these secrets securely is crucial to prevent unauthorized access and potential security breaches.

 ### Key features